The Ultimate Wine Lover’s Reading List

 Photo Courtesy of Connectedtraveler, Amazon

-Judgement of Paris – The inspiration for the film Bottle Shock, this tome takes a look at the 1976 blind tasting competition, where Californian wines were ranked higher than their French counterparts for the first time ever, and the industry-changing controversy that ensued.
+Judgment of Paris – The inspiration for the film Bottle Shock, this tome takes a look at the 1976 blind tasting competition, where Californian wines were ranked higher than their French counterparts for the first time ever, and the industry-changing controversy that ensued.
+Read facts about the competition here.

 Rosskingbooks, Amazon